ONSdigital/address-index-api/README.md

 The input can be a complete address (may be poor quality), and the system will use advanced data science techniques to determine the most likely matching AddressBase entries with UPRNs (Unique Property Reference Numbers).

-Address can be matched one at a time or in batches.
+Addresses can be matched one at a time or in batches.

 Additional functions exist for postcode searching and partial address string matching for typeaheads.